mnms/docs/docs/get-started.md

 - bash, unzip, ssh

-- JDK 1.8 or greater
+- JDK 1.8 or higher

-- gcc 4.8.5 or greater
+- gcc 4.8.5 or higher

-- glibc 2.17 or greater
+- glibc 2.17 or higher

 - epel-release